 When you’ve been eating junk food for a few months, the Universe notices and decides to give you a little push.

 What makes habits horrible is that they’re tricky.
-One bag of chips doesn’t wreck our health, so we have another.
+One bag of chips doesn’t wreck your health, so you have another.

 Then they’re so crunchy…

 And you have another.

 Similarly, one bunch of kale doesn’t immediately cure all your ills.
 It’s pretty bitter and doesn’t give you a sugar rush or a dopamine hit.
 Thus, you won’t automatically want more kale.

 That one run or meditation session doesn’t immediately make you fit and get you off the prescription medications.

 That one session of meditation doesn’t immediately make you calm and accepting in stressful situations.
 The first meditation session can be awkward, so you’re not as likely to try it again.